-Depending on the company size, industry, country, companies have developed different terminologies, but we are describing the most common -and accurate- stages potential clients go through.
+Depending on the company size, industry or country, companies have developed different terminologies, but we are describing the most common (and accurate) stages potential clients go through.

-This is one of the reasons why Prospects are often overlooked, most sales organizations barely even mention that stage because as soon as a Lead is qualified it becomes an opportunity.
+This is one of the reasons why prospects are often overlooked.
+Most sales organizations barely even mention stage 3, because as soon as a lead is qualified it becomes an opportunity.

 A suspect is a lead who will stick around in your pipeline and waste your time and energy without having the means or intention to buy the products and services you are selling.

-The complexity and diversity in the way these terms are used is due to the lack of communication & collaboration between Marketing & Sales.
+The complexity and diversity in the way these terms are used is due to the lack of communication and collaboration between marketing and sales departments.

 In the United States, 84% of customers ready to buy report that their buying journey took longer than expected.